waddlaw/AutoBench/AutoBench_QuickGuide.md

 ```
 ##### User-specified Test Data

 Due to certain benchmarking requirements, test data must be specified in the IO monad.
 In addition, the system cannot determine the size of user-specified test data automatically.
 As such, for a test program `p :: a -> b` , user-specified test data is of type `[(Int, IO a)]` where the first element of each tuple is the size of the test input, and the second element is the input itself.

-Concrete example: test program `p :: [Int] -> [Int]`, user-specified test data `tDat`:
+Concrete example:

 ```
 tDat :: UnaryTestData [Int]